As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Safety Measures for Tourists

-As a traveler visiting Skopje, you should know Skopje is a very safe city, but nonetheless, it’s essential to stay informed and take appropriate safety measures.
+As a traveler visiting Macedonia’s capital city, you should know that Skopje is a very safe city, with violent crimes and incidents being sporadic, but nonetheless, it’s essential to stay informed and take appropriate safety measures.

 In this section, we will discuss some tips and precautions to ensure your trip is a pleasant and safe experience.